OpenCorvallis/osfc-checklists/fabricating.md

 margins seem to be adequate), but it does look bad and leaves some of the margins very large.
 I use their straightedge cutter to trim off the extra space before laminating.

-Maybe I should try a different printer in the future (I used the one on the north wall closest to the west).

 ## Lamination technique